zeeshannisar/COVID-19/README.md

 | 2: COVID-19 | 229    | 31   |

 #### Dataset 03-CT Scans:
+[Dataset 03](https://drive.google.com/drive/folders/12I0dNw1UMaqRpVgDjhyD1G2Kdx6Hjje6?usp=sharing) is a generated version of three different datasets.
+Two of these datasets were origginally developed for segmentation tasks and can be found at [Here](http://medicalsegmentation.com/covid19/) and one is developed for identification/diagnosis task and can be found at [Here](https://www.kaggle.com/plameneduardo/sarscov2-ctscan-dataset).
+One can follow the simple steps at [Here](https://github.com/zeeshannisar/COVID-19/blob/master/datasets/Preprocessing%20Steps%20to%20Generate%20COVID%20Dataset.ipynb) to generate this dataset.

 ### Pretrained Networks for COVID-19 Detection for Dataset 01-Chest XRays:
 The core idea behind the Pretrained Networks and Transfer Learning can be studied in detail at my another GitHubRepository at [Here](https://github.com/zeeshannisar/Transfer-Learning-and-Fine-Tuning-with-Pre-Trained-Networks).
 I have used the following Pretrained Networks for COVID-19 Detection.
 Each Pretrained Network is also described with its train/test History and a Confusion-Matrix for better visualization of the Generalization of the Trained Network.